 And I suspect we'll come on to discover why it's called that very shortly.
-And Pip has asked whether hypopressive training can help you with urethral syndrome as well.
-Acidic foods causing cystitis symptoms with no infection.
+And PIP has asked whether hypoxic training can help you with urethral syndrome as well.
+Acidic foods cause cystitis symptoms with no infection, causing cystitis symptoms with their infection.

-So, with issues like that, I tend to kind of not just use hypopressives, I would use some supplements to help support the bladder or urethra microbiome.
-But it depends, as I say, on the cause.
-If there's a restriction in the urethra somewhere, some scar tissue and adhesions, things like that, which are aggravating symptoms, then yeah, it really helps because it helps with the circulation in the pelvis.
-So as osteopaths, we always want to improve the blood flow and the drainage, which it does.
+So, with issues like that, I tend to kind of not just use hyper passives, I would use some supplements to help support the bladder or urethra. microbiome.
+But it depends is it kind of depends on on the cause?
+If there's a restriction in the wreath for somewhere, some scar tissue and adhesions, things like that, which are aggravating symptoms, then yeah, it really helps because it helps with the circulation in the pelvis.
+So as osteoporosis, you know, it was we always want to improve the blood flow and the drainage, which it does.

 Okay.
-Lisa is a bit of a wag; she wants to know whether melting is the same as being a leaky lady as well.
-I think that's just a seasonal thing, isn't it.
-I mean, you talked about hypopressives, meaning low pressure.
-What's the mechanism that you're employing to achieve your end here?
+Lisa is a bit of a WAG, she wants to know whether melting is the same as being a leaky lady as well.
+I think that's just a seasonal things.
+I mean, you talk to you talk about hypo presses, mainly, obviously, low pressure.
+What's the mechanism that you're employing to achieve your interest?

-So, in terms of the word itself, it's so much more than that, I think the word tends to kind of focus in on the pressure systems.
-So I'm making the system more able to handle bouts of high intra abdominal pressure, like sneezing, coughing, hit exercise, you know, lifting heavy weights, etc. So I think the word is more about that pressure management side.
+So I, in terms of the word itself, it's so much more than that, I think the word tends to kind of focus in on the pressure systems.
+So I'm being making the system more able to handle bouts of high intra abdominal pressure, like sneezing, coughing, hit exercise, you know, lifting heavy weights, etc. So I think the word is more about that pressure management side.
 But as we know, and we've experienced over the years, we've been doing it, it's so much more than just sorting out that side of things.
-It brings so much more into play.
+It it brings so much more into play.
 So yeah, it's just a word, isn't it?

-I mean, I guess so.
-There are only two master trainers in the country of which you are one, how many trainers do we have in the country?
+I mean, I guess there are only two master trainers in the country of which you are one how many trainers do we have in the country?

-Well, our organisation have got over 70 on our directory, we've probably trained hundreds of people but often going through the qualification, people choose not to do the certification.
+Well, we've, our organisation have got over 70 on our directory, we've we've probably trained hundreds of people but often going through the qualification people choose not to do the certification.
 A little bit like doing a CPD and having some knowledge.
-We obviously would like people to certify and become one of UK hypopressives trainers.
+We obviously would like people to certify and become one of UK professors, trainers.

-I presume that's a useful way for them to be found.
+But I presume that's a useful way for them to be found or suspected.

-Yeah, we have a directory with all of our trainers on, so we actually are in Poland as well.
-So we're starting to build a presence in Poland.
-So we've got both sides of it.
+Yeah, we have a directory with all of our trainers on so we actually are in Poland as well.
+So we've got we're starting to build a presence in Poland.
+So we've got both both sides of it.

-70 doesn't sound very many given the number of, let's just stick with babies being born.
+70 doesn't sound very many given the number of apps.
+Stick with babies being born during the sounds as though you need to get the word out.